AcceleratorFramew0rk/starterkit/docs/aks.md

 ## AKS Private Cluster Key Features

 ### 1. **Private Cluster**
-   - **Enabled**: The AKS cluster is deployed as a private cluster, which restricts the API server's access to authorized private endpoints only, enhancing security.
+   - ✅The AKS cluster is deployed as a private cluster, which restricts the API server's access to authorized private endpoints only, enhancing security.

 ### 2. **Authentication and Authorization**
-   - **Microsoft Entra ID (Azure AD) authentication**: AKS is integrated with Microsoft Entra ID for user authentication.
+   - **Microsoft Entra ID (Azure AD) authentication**: ✅AKS is integrated with Microsoft Entra ID for user authentication.
-   - **Kubernetes RBAC**: Role-based access control (RBAC) is enforced within the cluster, providing fine-grained access control.
+   - **Kubernetes RBAC**: ✅Role-based access control (RBAC) is enforced within the cluster, providing fine-grained access control.

 ### 3. **Node Pools**
    - **Max Pods per Node**: Each node supports up to 250 pods to allow for high-density pod usage.